CrossFarmer/TSHillData/README.md

 ## Screenshots and Flowchart
-![TSHillData's User Interface Function Flow Chart](assets/TSHillData_UserInterface_FlowChart.png) [Download the Flowchart PDF](assets/TSHillData_UserInterface_FlowChart.pdf) Screenshots, video tutorials, and a flowchart detailing the user interface progression will be added to this repository soon.
+![TSHillData's User Interface Function Flow Chart](assets/TSHillData_UserInterface_FlowChart.png) [Download the Flowchart PDF](assets/TSHillData_UserInterface_FlowChart.pdf) Screenshots and video tutorials will be added to this repository soon.

 ---